anotherRedbeard/azuredevops-quickstart-templates/logicapps-standard/README.md

   }
   ```

+### Create Azure Queue

+This example uses a Queue within a storage account.
+I am working on getting this to be part of the infrastructure deployment, but for now you will need to make sure and create a new queue called `logicappmessages` in the storage account that you are targeting.
+Locally it would be your azurite account, in the Azure portal it would be the Azure storage account.

 ### Managed API Connections

 This project uses an Azure Queue inside of a storage account.
 You can see the managed api connection in the `connections.json` file.
 Inside your `local.settings.json` file you will see the "azurequeues-connectionKey" which is used to store a temporary ({n} days) token that you can use to connect to the queue while you are creating your logic app.
 Most likely you will need to re-create this connection in the workflow designer the first time you use this.
 When this project is deployed to Azure it will be using a [managed identity](https://docs.microsoft.com/en-us/azure/logic-apps/create-managed-service-identity?tabs=standard), so once this is deployed that token won't be used.